windwalker-io/framework/src/Console/README.md

   -h | --help       Display this help message.
   -q | --quiet      Do not output any message.
   -v | --verbose    Increase the verbosity of messages.
-  --no-ansi         Suppress ANSI colors on unsupported terminals.
+  --ansi            Set 'off' to suppress ANSI colors on unsupported terminals.
-                    Use --no-ansi=false to force using color.

-Available commands:

-  help    List all arguments and show usage & manual.

 Welcome to Windwalker Console.